-Understanding the required new economy analytics, resources and alerts will give you the necessary tools to maintain your current position, improve your position and discover the new knowledge required to become a fluent researcher in this high impact arena.
+Understanding the required new economy analytics, resources and alerts will give you the necessary tools to maintain your current position, improve your position and or discover the new knowledge required to be the leader in your profession.

 American Economic Alert – Trade News and Opinions

 AmericanEconomicAlert.org was founded by the U.S. Business and Industry Council Educational Foundation, a 501(c)(3) not-for-profit research and educational organization dedicated to improving the American people’s awareness of critical public policy issues in such diverse fields as trade, taxation, education, health care, foreign relations, defense, and national security, among others.
 USBICEF is affiliated with the U.S. Business and Industry Council, a 501(c)(6) non-profit business association.
 The U.S. Business and Industry Council is a national organization of business owners and executives dedicated to making the U.S. domestic economy the world’s leading engine of economic growth.
 The USBIC Educational Foundation is its research arm.
 Only a robust national economy, balanced in capabilities and dynamic in operation, can provide the material base for an American society that is stable at home and secure in the world.

 Features include: a) Browse issues that interest them, at a national and state level, via an array of colored tiles arranged in a wheel-like pattern.
 Each color represents a particular topic of interest/relevance to current events and political debate; b) Select issues by “spinning” the issue wheel to select various issue tiles from the list, thereby interacting with polls and other users on each issue; c) Read the latest news about these issues; d) Take opinion polls related to each issue, and see how other users feel about the issues; e) Leave comments supporting their choice or advocating their position to others; and f) Share information about issues and their comments to various social networks